MapRock/TimeMolecules/tutorials/time_molecules_hook/readme.md

 ## Pros and Cons vs a Checklist

-Many recognition algorithms apply a similarity score, a checklist of qualities.
+Many recognition algorithms apply a similarity score, a checklist of qualities, a one-dimensional structure.
 It could be more robust as a weighted checklist.
 But the problem with a weighted checklist is there are many ways to calculate a high, medium or low score.
 The combination does matter.
+For example, you can have a good BMI by being tall and of average weight for your height, or you could be shorter and very thin for your height.

 Fish do not simply bite a hook because it resembles food.
 That sounds obvious, but it is a deeper idea than it first appears.
 A fish may recognize the worm, the movement, the color, the possibility of food.
 But at the same time, it may recognize something else: the odd gleam of metal, an unnatural bend, a stiffness in the movement, a smell that does not belong, a shape that does not fit any safe pattern.